Sym3tric/Sovngarde-Awaits-/README.md

 #### Downloading and Installing Sovngarde Awaits

 Downloading and installing Sovngarde Awaits can take a while depending on your internet connection and computer.
-To install NGVO, complete the following steps.
+To install Sovngarde Awaits, complete the following steps.

 1. Open Wabbajack and click on browse modlists.
-2. Press the download button on NGVO and wait for it to download.
+2. Press the download button on Sovngarde Awaits and wait for it to download.
-3. Set the installation folder to be somewhere like C:\NGVO. **Do not install it to your desktop or downloads folder.**
+3. Set the installation folder to be somewhere like C:\Sovngarde Awaits. **Do not install it to your desktop or downloads folder.**
 4. The download location does not need to be on a SSD but it makes installing a bit faster.
 5. Press the play button to begin.
 6. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
 Alternatively read through this readme again.